heesmile0310/heesmile0310/README.md

 ### Experience

-- major in Department of Information and Communication Engineering
+- I majored in Department of Information and Communication Engineering
 - Codestates, Software Engineering Bootcamp 28기 수료 (2021.01~2021.07)

 -------------------------